Edfu: 5th and 6th dynasties

 No larger remains dating earlier than the 5th Dynasty have been found at Edfu.
 The ancient cemetery comprised mastabas of the Old Kingdom as well as later tombs.
 Before the beginning of the New Kingdom, the necropolis was transferred to Hager Edfu, to the west and then in the Late period to the south at Nag’ el-Hassaya.
 The entire area was called Behedet.
 The god Horus was herein worshipped as Horus Behedet.

-One of these mastabas belonged to Isi, a local administrator, who, it was quoted was the "great chief of the Nome of Edfu" in the Sixth Dynasty.
+One of these mastabas belonged to Izi, a local administrator, who, it was quoted was the "great chief of the Nome of Edfu" in the Sixth Dynasty.
 Isi lived during the reign of King Djedkare Isesi of the Fifth and into the reign of Pepi I of the Sixth Dynasties.
 He was an administrator, judge, chief of the royal archives and a "Great One among the Tens of the South" [ref?].
 Isi later became a living god and was so worshipped during the Middle Kingdom.
 As the Sixth Dynasty and the Old Kingdom drew to a close, local regional governors and administrative nobles took on a larger power in their areas, away from the royal central authority.